TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 ### Current State

-Following a prior project that allowed the VLA to store and manage information about their experiments within a database via the aforementioned linus (see link above), the VLA requested us to further simplfy the process of organizing the deployment of experiments as well as reducing uncertainties that may arise due to natural miscommunication or analog on-the-fly communication.
+Following a prior project that allowed the VLA to store and manage information about their experiments within a database via the aforementioned linus (see link above), the VLA requested us to further simplify the process of organizing the deployment of experiments as well as reducing uncertainties that may arise due to natural miscommunication or analog on-the-fly communication.